TaylanUB/scheme-bytestructures/README.md

 defined yet (e.g. via `letrec`), and will shortly after be defined to be another (or the same) descriptor, thus creating cyclic descriptors.

-The `size-or-size-accessor` must either be a non-negative exact integer, or a ternary procedure taking a bytevector, an offset, and your descriptor contents, returning the size of the instance as described by the contents.
+- The `size-or-size-accessor` must either be a non-negative exact integer, or a procedure taking a bytevector, an offset, and your descriptor contents, and returning the size of the instance as described by the contents.

 The bytevector and offset are given to satisfy possible use-cases